vinhle1984/CaseStudyUnit6/README.md

 #Purpose:

-#####We examine two dataset GDP.csv and Edstat.csv from the World Bank website.
+#####Examine two dataset GDP.csv and Edstat.csv from the World Bank website.
 Each datasets contain an enormous amount of data where we have to clean up the data in order to perform the necessary analysis.
 Once the data is Tidy we then merge the two together to answer the following questions below.

 #Folder Structure:
 ###Codes